What is the H4 Visa?

 A better way to go about getting a Green Card is to change status to an H-1B visa and then apply for the Green Card.
 Your Green Card might be processed faster and you won’t have to wait too long.

-You are allowed to enroll in academic courses or programs.
+You can enroll in academic courses or programs.
 You will have the same opportunities as a student on an F-1 visa.
-However, if you get accepted to an academic program in the U.S a an F-1 student, then you could get the F-1 visa, instead of the H4.
+However, if you get accepted to an academic program in the U.S as an F-1 student, then you could get the F-1 visa, instead of the H4.

 Before 2015, H4 visa work was prohibited.
 However, after 2015, H4 visa holders are allowed to work based on conditions specified by the H4 EAD program.
-The H4 EAD is only allowed if your spouse or parent is on an H-1B visa.
+You can get the H4 EAD only if your spouse or parent is on an H-1B visa.
 Otherwise, if your spouse or parent has other types of H visas, such as H-1B1, H-2A, H-2B, or H-3 visa, you are not allowed to work with an H4 visa,